Sooner or later your tiny team will grow. Learn how to recruit the best talents at the early stages and make sure they don’t ruin your business.

 Labels make it easier to navigate and prioritize the tasks, especially if your kanban is a team board.

-Assign the executor.
+Assign the executor

 If you are assigning the tasks for anyone else, add the task description that clearly states what needs to be done.
 Attach any files or links your team-mate might need to complete the task.

-Ask for review.
+Ask for review

 Any time you’re done with the task, but still need someone to review it or do anything else with it, before you can complete it, ask them for a review in a comment to the task.
-Tag them in a comment, add a specific call to action, and provide with all needed materials.
+Tag them in a comment, add a specific call to action, and provide them with all needed materials.

-Implementing the elements of Agile, Scrum and Kanban for marketing teams is a great first step, no matter what they are working on.
+Implementing the elements of Agile, Scrum, and Kanban for marketing teams is a great first step, no matter what they are working on.

-These techniques help to visualize the workflow, keep better track on personal and team efficiency, provide feedback when it’s needed and change faulty processes that slow you down.
+These techniques help to visualize the workflow, keep better track of personal and team efficiency, provide feedback when it’s needed and change faulty processes that slow you down.
 If you need a system that is designed to help your business grow fast, give it a go.